The anti-cancer drug bevacizumab (Avastin) added recurrent and metastatic cervical cancer to its list of late last week.

 Cervical cancer, usually caused by the sexually transmitted human papillomavirus, can be stopped if it's caught early, but it can progress in women who don’t get regular cervical exams.
 Once the cancer spreads, or metastasizes, survival rates dip below one in six.
-More than 12,000 Americans will likely be diagnosed with cervical cancer in 2014, and one-third are expected to die from the disease.
+More than 12,000 Americans with cervical cancer in 2014, and one-third are expected to die from the disease.

 Bevacizumab is the first drug approved for tough-to-treat cervical cancer cases since 2006, according to the Food and Drug Administration (FDA).
 In a clinical trial, the drug, combined with earlier chemotherapy drugs, prolonged survival by 30 percent.